Documenting the American South Logo

 • Abstract

-Dora Scott Miller grew up in Apex, NC, and finished high school before marrying and taking a job at the Liggett and Myers Tobacco Company in Durham, where she spent nearly four decades.
+Dora Scott Miller grew up in Apex, North Carolina, and finished high school before marrying and taking a job at the Liggett and Myers Tobacco Company in Durham, where she spent nearly four decades.
 During her tenure there, Miller watched the company evolve into a racially integrated, unionized company.
-But much of this interview focuses on her experiences there before World War II, when a non-union workforce primarily consisting of black women worked long hours for little pay under white foremen.
+However, much of this interview focuses on her experiences there before World War II, when a non-union workforce primarily consisting of black women worked long hours for little pay under white foremen.
 Miller and her coworkers kept their mouths shut to keep their jobs, but maintained enough strength to vote in a union when it arrived and to form a supportive community outside of the workplace.
 This interview should prove a rich source of information for researchers interested in southern industrial work from the perspective of an African American woman.

-Learn More
+• Learn More

 • Finding aid to the Southern Oral History Program Collection